 Stanislaus State currently has 10 women's sororities on campus, each with a unique mission and purpose.
-All 10 organizations are officially chartered with the Student Leadership & Development and are part of one or more of the Greek councils on campus.
+All 10 organizations are officially recognized with the office of Student Leadership & Development and are part of one or more of the Greek councils on campus.
 Additionally, some groups are part of a larger National/International organization.

 The National Panhellenic Conference (NPC), founded in 1902, is an umbrella organization for 26 inter/national women's fraternities and sororities.
 Three of these sororities have chapters on the Stanislaus State campus.
 At Stanislaus State, these organizations are part of the Panhellenic Council.
-This council coordinates a yearly formal recruitment process which is held during the fall semester at Stanislaus State.
+This council coordinates an annual formal recruitment process held every college semester at Stanislaus State.

 College Panhellenic Council Information Dates